 We affirm the US Constitution and Declaration of Independence anchored their source of authority on the transcendent, first principle, that all men are created equal, and all rights derive from God.

 We celebrate a diversity of ideas while condemning discrimination based upon age, race, color, sex, religion, ethnicity, national origin or political affiliation.
 We proudly stand against all ideologies that condone discrimination or collectivism in any form.

-History of STARRS
+History of STARRSSMHistory of STARRS